day8/lein-git-inject/README.md

 This utility will construct a `version` from these four values, at build time, using a series of rules:
   - when the "ahead" count is 0, and the repo is not dirty, the tag itself supplies the version.
-  - when the "ahead" count is 0, and the repo is dirty, the tag itself supplies the version, because this is the case in CI/CD environment.
-I wish I caould justify it better than that.
+  - when the "ahead" count is 0, and the repo is dirty, the tag itself supplies the version (same as above).
+Why?
+Well, because we (Day8) are faced with this scanario in our CI/CD environments (long story).
+I wish I could justify it better than that.
-   - when you are developing, "ahead" some number of commits, the tag is version with `-SNAPSHOT` appended.
+   - when you are developing, and you are "ahead" some number of commits, the version is the `tag` with `-SNAPSHOT` appended.

 ## How It Works